Skip to Content

 Fry’s Food & Drug

 On November 6, 2020, the judge overseeing the case granted Plaintiff’s request to conditionally certify his federal claim and, in response to receiving notice of the lawsuit, approximately 150 current and former Assistant Store Managers joined (or “opted-in” to) the case.
-The judge recently approved the parties plan for the next stage of the case, which will primarily focus on “discovery” (a process in which the parties obtain documents and information from each other).
-This process will take several months, at which time the parties will present various motions to the judge to decide.

 Fred Meyer

 The parties agreed that notice could be sent to other Assistant Store Managers to advise them of the lawsuit and to permit them a chance to join.
 In response, more than 130 current and former employees opted-in to the case.
-Again, this case is in the discovery phase – which will take several months to complete – but once done the parties will present various motions to the judge to decide.

 King Soopers/City Market

 On November 6, 2020, the judge overseeing the case granted Plaintiff’s request to conditionally certify his federal claim and, in response to receiving notice of the lawsuit, approximately 150 current and former Assistant Store Managers opted-in the case.
-The judge recently approved the parties plan for the next stage of the case – again, this primarily focuses on discovery.
-This process will last several months, at which time the parties will present various motions to the judge to decide, including our request to certify a class of Assistant Store Managers who worked in Colorado.

 Kroger

 The parties agreed that notice could be sent to other Assistant Store Managers to advise them of the lawsuit and to permit them a chance to join.
 In response, nearly 900 current and former employees opted-in to the case.
-The judge has stayed the case pending the outcome of an unrelated appeal.

 Pick ‘n Save

 The parties agreed that notice could be sent to other Assistant Store Managers to advise them of the lawsuit and to permit them a chance to join.
 In response, nearly 100 current and former employees opted-in to the case.
-This case is also in the discovery phase.